aazuspan/aazuspan.github.io/content/minifying-modules.md

 Category: Earth Engine
 Tags: earth-engine, modules, javascript, minifying, code-editor
 Authors: Aaron Zuspan
-Summary: In this article, we'll go into the weeds on the Earth Engine module importing system to answer the question, does minifying our source code speed up imports?
+Summary: Websites minify code to make pages load faster, so can we speed up Earth Engine imports by minifying our modules?
+Nope, not really.
+It turns out there's a lot more to import times than file size.
+Date: 2022-06-01

-In this article, we'll go into the weeds on the Earth Engine module importing system to answer the question, does minifying our source code speed up imports?
+In this post, we'll go into the weeds on the Earth Engine module importing system to answer the question, does minifying our source code speed up imports?

 Quick answer?